Initial Posting: 3/6/2020 Last Update: 7/30/2020

 More information about lysine, including the results of ConsumerLab's tests and comparisons of lysine supplements can be found in the Lysine Supplements Review.
 The review also explains what to look for on lysine labels and whether its worth paying more for "free form" lysine, and discusses foods sources of lysine, and potential concerns and side effects of lysine.

 Rationale for use of melatonin in COVID-19 appears to stem from the fact that it can affect immune responses.
-Experiments in mice, for example, have shown melatonin to increase levels of certain cytokines (immune-regulating molecules) in those infected with various viruses and to reduce virus-related mortality, but this benefit has yet to be demonstrated in human clinical trials.
-Another rationale given for use of melatonin in treating COVID-19 is that melatonin levels fall with older age, and older age is a risk factor for COVID-19 (as it is for many diseases).
-Interestingly, studies have shown decreased melatonin levels in people with various advanced diseases, but melatonin has not been shown to decrease with age in healthy individuals.
+Experiments in mice, for example, have shown melatonin to increase levels of certain cytokines (immune-regulating molecules) in those infected with various viruses and to reduce virus-related mortality, but this benefit has yet to be demonstrated in human clinical trials — and, theoretically, there could be a risk to increasing cytokines during COVID-19.
+Melatonin may also indirectly cause fewer ACE2 receptors to be available for the SARS-CoV-2 coronavirus to attach to cells in the body.

 ConsumerLab has tested the quality of a wide variety of melatonin supplements on the market and has published its Top Picks in its Melatonin Supplements Review, which contains additional information about using melatonin, including potential side effects.
 Typical dosage for sleep is 0.3 mg to 3 mg about 30 to 60 minutes before bedtime.